misiektoja/lastfm_monitor/docs/configuration.md

 Set `WEBHOOK_ENABLED = True` in `lastfm_monitor.conf` then enable the events you want through the `WEBHOOK_*_NOTIFICATION` settings.
 Last.fm Monitor supports active, inactive, monitored track, every song, loop, offline entry, follower, following and error alerts.
 Matching command-line switches are listed under [Webhook Notifications](usage.md#webhook-notifications).

+`WEBHOOK_ERROR_NOTIFICATION` covers both the alert a lasting monitoring failure sends and the recovery alert that follows when it clears. `--no-webhook-error-notify` switches off the pair for one run, and `ERROR_NOTIFICATION` with `-e` / `--no-error-notify` does the same for email.
+See [Connection Problems](troubleshooting.md#connection-problems) for what the failure alerts report.

 Test delivery without starting monitoring:

 ```sh